 Patients with the benign form of acanthosis nigricans have few or no skin complications, good prognosis, and potential of resolution with treatment.
 Complications can stem from the underlying disease like diabetes and insulin resistance.
 Prognosis in patients with the malignant form of acanthosis nigricans is poor as the malignancy is advanced usually at the time of diagnosis in these patients.

 Complications depend on the cause of acanthosis nigricans.
 Most cases of acanthosis nigricans are due to insulin resistance but however serious complications like malignancy can also be associated with this condition.

 Dermatology referral may be warranted if the diagnosis is uncertain.
 Referral to an endocrinologist may be needed in patients with diabetes and other metabolic disorders.

-Patients need to be educated that the hyperpigmentation of the skin is just not a skin condition and it needs to be evaluated further especially if it occurs in middle-aged to elderly patients.
-Patients need to follow up with the primary care physicians regarding any abnormal pigmentation in their skin.
+Patients need to be educated that hyperpigmentation of the skin may not solely be a skin condition and should be evaluated further, especially if it occurs in middle-aged to elderly patients.
+Patients need to follow up with their primary care physicians regarding any abnormal pigmentation in their skin.
 Hyperpigmentation of the skin due to acanthosis nigricans can be treated and sometimes resolves with adequate treatment of the skin condition or treatment of the underlying condition.
 Patients need to be educated on identifying the risk factors and signs and symptoms of a malignant condition associated with acanthosis nigricans.
 Depression and low self-esteem can occur in patients with acanthosis nigricans and diagnosis and psychological treatment should be started early in these patients.